maria-kou/income-inequality-data-visualizations/README.md

 3. visit http://localhost:8080/ to see the app running
 4. make changes to the code
 5. Run the command: npm run build in the app directory
-6. Run the command: node index.js
+6. Run the command: node index.js in the src directory
 7. Visit http://localhost:5000 to view the application.

 Vue.js hints: